National Plans and Initiatives

 The third phase witnessed the creation of new tracks, including: the elite universities track, the medical track, the international scholarship track, and the excellence track.
-New specializations have also been created that are consistent with the Kingdom's vision 2030, including: artificial intelligence, cybersecurity, air transport, and health specialties.
+New specializations have also been created that are consistent with Saudi Arabia's Vision 2030, including: artificial intelligence, cybersecurity, air transport, and health specialties.

 Services and Platforms